 Serrano was arrested and taken to the hospital with non-life threatening injuries, including gunshot wounds from the officer-involved shooting.

-Five other people were hurt in the crash, with two of then suffering serious but non-life threatening injuries.
+Five other people were hurt in the crash, with two of them suffering serious but non-life threatening injuries.

 No officers were hurt.

 Neighbor Serafin Burciaga's Ring Doorbell camera caught the suspect being shot at, then ramming into nearby cars, and ultimately crashing.

 Further in the video, you see police cruisers speeding by to the crash site.

 More Arizona headlines

 - Phoenix pedestrian hit, killed while walking in a crosswalk, police say